-Search for it online.
-Run the syllables through a translation tool to check you aren’t registering something offensive in a foreign language — especially if there’s the slightest chance you’ll be operating in a territory that uses a language other than your own.
+Search for the domain online.
+Run the syllables through a translation tool to check you aren’t registering something offensive in a foreign language—especially if there’s the slightest chance you’ll be operating in a territory that uses a language other than your own.

 Check If Your Domain Name is Copyrighted or Trademarked

-There are plenty of justifiable reasons for holding a domain that someone else makes claim on, from prior art, to operating in an unrelated industry, but do you really want to expend the legal costs involved in making that case?
+There are plenty of justifiable reasons for holding a domain that someone else makes a claim on, from prior art to operating in an unrelated industry, but do you really want to expend the legal costs involved in making that case?

 Legal entanglements aside, it’s not wise to be competing on search engines with a more established company.

 (Different jurisdictions make and apply laws differently.
-However, it is commonly the case that if the SLD you are registering is not trademarked at the time of registration, then any future trademark would be invalid for reasons of prior art.)
+However, it is typically the case that if the SLD you are registering is not trademarked at the time of registration, any future trademark would be invalid for reasons of prior art.)

 How Do I Register a Domain Name?

 Once you reach the end of the registration period, you’ll need to renew by paying the fee again.
-As the registered holder of the domain, you’ll have first refusal on the registration when it comes time to renew.
+As the registered domain holder, you’ll have first refusal on the registration when it comes time to renew.